dhruvmohan/Capgemeni---Sogeti/README.md

    a.
 Clone the repo on local machine from Github.

    b.
-Checkout to master branch using the command 'git checkout master' and Open the 'Capgemeni---Sogeti' test folder in any IDE.
-I used
+Open the 'Capgemeni---Sogeti' test folder in any IDE.
+I used VS Code and Checkout to master branch using the command 'git checkout
-      VS Code.
+      master' command

    c.
 First install and setup npm on local machine and initialize npm in this folder using terminal/ cmd prompt using 'npm init' command.